metonymize-kripa/pkg-iq/pages/examples/trends.md

-# Example 4: Trend spotting and monitoring changes in preference across platforms
+# Example 4: Trend spotting and monitoring changes in preference

 ![](/trends.png)